tucats/gopackages/bytecode/README.md

     fmt.Printf("The result is %s\n", util.GetString(v))

 This creates a new bytecode stream, and then adds instructions to it.
 These instructions would nominally be added by a parser.
-The `Emit1()` function emits an instruction with only one value, the opcode.
-The `Emit2()` method emits an instruction with two values, the opcode and an arbitrary operand value.
+The `Emit()` function emits an instruction with only one value, the opcode.
+The `Emit()` method emits an instruction with two values, the opcode and an arbitrary operand value.

 The stream puts arguments to a function on a stack, and then calls the function.
 The result is left on the stack, and can be popped off after execution completes.
 The result (which is always